Zaheer-zk/Learn-by-doing-React/react-redux/redux-toolkit-docs.md

 ### What is Redux Toolkit?

-Redux Toolkit is the official, opinionated, batteries-included toolset for efficient Redux development.
-It comes with a set of helper functions and utilities that help you reduce the boilerplate code and manage the state efficiently.
+Redux Toolkit is a set of helper functions and utilities that help you reduce the boilerplate code and manage the state efficiently.

 ### Key Parts of Redux Toolkit: